 10:30PM, Friday 31 December 2021

-A doctor from Old Windsor and a Stoke Poges businessman have been recognised in the New Year Honours list, which celebrates the achievements and service of ‘extraordinary people’ across the UK.
+Two of Maidenhead’s Team GB heroes have been recognised in the New Year Honours list, which celebrates the achievements and service of ‘extraordinary people’ across the UK.

-Elsewhere, Adam Prince, formerly of Burnham but now living in Staffordshire, features on the list of new BEM recipents for his services to the community in the village.
+Adam Prince, formerly of Burnham but now living in Staffordshire, features on the list of new BEM recipents for his services to the community in the village.

 Prime Minister Boris Johnson said: “These recipients have inspired and entertained us and given so much to their communities in the UK or in many cases around the world.